Home Lifestyle 6 side-effects of condoms you never knew

 Risk of pregnancy

 Condoms are mostly used to prevent an unwanted pregnancy.
-However, when used correctly condoms can only guarantee 98 percent protection and if used in an improper manner 15 out of 100 women get pregnant.
-So if you are using a condom to prevent an unwanted pregnancy be sure that you use a fresh piece and know how to use it right.
-Condoms that have crossed their expiry date becomes brittle and could break during intercourse.
+However, when used correctly, condoms can only guarantee 98 percent protection, and if used in an improper manner, 15 out of 100 women get pregnant.
+So if you are using a condom to prevent an unwanted pregnancy, be sure that you use a fresh piece and know how to use it correctly.
+Condoms that have crossed their expiry date become brittle and could break during intercourse.

-Risk to partner’s health: Two doctors from Dallas, Texas claim that the male condom can cause cancer in the woman.
+Two doctors from Dallas, Texas, claim that the male condom can cause cancer in women.
 The culprit, they claim, is talc, a dry lubricant used on the surface of condoms.
 Studies have linked talc to ovarian cancer and to fibrosis on fallopian tubes, thus making the woman infertile.
 Drs Candace Kasper and P J Chandler point out that the American Food and Drug Administration has recognized the dangers when talc has been applied to surgical gloves, and so banned the practice, but still allowed the substance to be coated on condoms.
-Their observations have been reported in Journal of the American Medical Association (JAMA).
+Their observations have been reported in the Journal of the American Medical Association (JAMA).

 Condoms available these days are generally extra thin to heighten sensitivity during the lovemaking session.
 Still, some people complain about reduced sensitivity when using condoms as a contraceptive method.
 They claim that the pleasure during sexual intercourse is reduced due to the latex barrier.
-In such a case we would recommend using oral contraception and IUD.
-But these methods are better if you are engaged with one partner as they do not prevent STIs.
+In such a case, we would recommend using oral contraception and an IUD.
+But these methods are better if you are engaged with one partner, as they do not prevent STIs.

 Risk of slipping out